- A medium-sized potato has no fat, no cholesterol and contains only 110 calories!

-stATISTICSThe annual Potato Statistical Yearbook provides overviews of national legislative, regulatory and marketing initiatives—along with U.S. and world potato production and consumption data, grower and industry contact information, position statements, and program overviews.
+The Annual Potato Yearbook provides overviews of national legislative, regulatory and marketing initiatives—along with U.S. potato production, consumption data and trade data, grower and industry contact information, position statements, and program overviews.

 How did the humble spud rise to prominence as the fifth most important crop worldwide after wheat, corn, rice and sugar cane?
 At times welcomed blessing for famine-plagued peoples or suspicious novelty, the potato has a long history that crisscrossed the world.